mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-48 -- Rep. Dana Rohrabacher (R) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-48)
 ### Committees
+Dana Rohrabacher is the #2 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Dana Rohrabacher is the #2 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants